#460 - John’s 50 Kids, Nish Kumar and The Cobbles Sing Their Plaintive Lament

 what I will say is we're talking a lot about how much preparation you need to do, but also crucially, people who like cricket or love clearly, your prospective father-in-law loves cricket.

-So, actually, a good bonding thing might be go in totally cold and truly just have
+So, actually, a good bonding thing might be going totally cold and truly just have

 him

-explain the game to you and go in there with a spit in the spirit of openness and empathy and maybe have a few coffees because you will be beyond jet lagged.
+explain the game to you and go in there in the spirit of openness and empathy.
+And maybe have a few coffees because you will be beyond jet lagged.

 Yeah, a few questions.